 Stay Hydrated and Nourished

-Eating small snacks like fruit or granola bars can help maintain energy levels while staying hydrated with water or herbal tea is crucial.
+Eating small snacks like fruit, toast, crackers, or granola bars can help maintain energy levels if your healthcare provider has not advised otherwise.
+Staying hydrated with water, electrolyte drinks, or other provider-approved fluids is also important.

 Create a Comfortable Environment

-Setting up a calming atmosphere at home with dim lighting, soothing music, or aromatherapy can ease anxiety levels during this waiting period.
+Setting up a calming atmosphere at home with dim lighting, soothing music, warm baths or showers, or aromatherapy can ease anxiety levels during this waiting period.

 Meditation & Mindfulness Techniques